 Why A Buyer Needs A Home Inspection

-Can you get home inspection before making offer
+Can you get a home inspection before making offers

 Why get a home inspection before buying

 A home inspection gives the buyer more detailed information about the overall condition of the home prior to buying the home.
 In a home inspection, a qualified inspector takes an in-depth, unbiased look at the potential new to evaluate the physical condition of the structure, construction, and mechanical systems.
 The inspector will also identify items that need to be repaired or replaced and estimate the remaining useful life of the major systems, equipment, structure, and finishes when getting the facts about your home inspection.

 An appraisal is different from a home inspection.
 Appraisals are for lenders and home inspections are for buyers.
 An appraisal is required to estimate the market value of a house, make sure that the house meets FHA minimum property standards/requirements and make sure the property is marketable.

 FHA or VA does not guarantee the value or condition of your potential new home